 If you’re looking for a quick, efficient, and safe way to fast track your fat loss, enhance your aerobic capacity, and improve your functional fitness, it’s time you tried a plyometric workout.
 Many people don’t incorporate plyometrics into their routines, and even more people don’t even know what it is to begin with.
-In this article, we demystify plyometrics and provide you with ten great plyo exercises to do at home.
+In this article, I demystify plyometrics and provide you with ten great plyo exercises to do at home.

 Plyometrics is also known as jump training.
 Plyometric exercises apply maximum force in a short period of time in order to increase muscular power.
 They make use of what is known as the stretch shortening cycle.
 This is when a muscle is loaded through the downward (eccentric) part of the exercise, and then unloaded through a rapid, forceful, concentric contraction.
 These exercises train your fast twitch muscle fibers and neurotransmitters to enable you to enhance your body’s explosive ability and athleticism.

-Assume a high plank position with your palms and toes making contact with the floor.
+For this plyometric workout, assume a high plank position with your palms and toes making contact with the floor.
 Move your hands to just outside shoulder width.
 Lower into a push up until the elbows reach just above a ninety-degree angle.
 Now rapidly push up through the hands and chest to bring your hands a few inches off the floor as you straighten your arms, before falling back into your push up position.

 Stand with feet shoulder-width apart and arms at the sides.
 Simultaneously hinge back with the hips and swing down with the arms to load the lower body.
 Now swing through with the arms and jump straight up into the air.
 The feet should land in the same position as you move directly into the next rep.